Bulgarian Development Bank

 Bulgarian Development Bank (Българска банка за развитие, Balgarska banka za razvitie) (BDB) is a leading Bulgarian development and commercial bank with headquarters in Sofia.
 It is one of the largest development institutions in Southeast Europe that provides financing and professional advising for the purposes of development.
 It is the largest Bulgarian financing facility provider to banks operating in the country, the sole national loan guarantee provider, and the only microfinance provider.
 Further to that, its direct lending commercial business division ranks as the 14th commercial bank in terms of assets in Bulgaria, with 850 million euro in assets as of June 2011.

 BDB is majority owned by the Republic of Bulgaria, and has a public-interest mandate to finance projects of regional and national importance, to encourage the growth of export oriented companies, to assist small and medium enterprises to compete internationally, and to promote sustainable development.
 The bank's activities are financed with credit lines from multilateral development banks, investment funds, and sovereign wealth funds.

 BDB has extensive industry coverage capacity in Bulgaria with a team of specialised industry sector consultants, each of whom partners with the sector's corresponding national industry organisations.
-As of November 2011, the bank has a long-term credit rating of "BBB-" with a positive outlook, short-term rating of "F3", individual rating "D", and support rating "2" from the Fitch Credit Rating Agency.
+As of November 2011, the bank has a long-term credit rating of "BBB−" with a positive outlook, short-term rating of "F3", individual rating "D", and support rating "2" from the Fitch Credit Rating Agency.

 Purpose

-BDB was established on 11 March 1999 as a joint stock company with the intention of promoting economic and social development in Bulgaria.
+BDB was established on 11 March 1999 as a joint stock company intending to promoting economic and social development in Bulgaria.
 In April 2008, the Bulgarian Parliament adopted a special law, which changed the mandate of the bank and reorganised the bank group in its current form.
 BDB receives its funding from the European Investment Bank, the Black Sea Trade and Development Bank, the Qatar Investment Authority, the Council of Europe Development Bank, KfW, the China Development Bank, the Japan Bank for International Cooperation, the Nordic Investment Bank, and others.